nisheshacharya/e-commerce-website/README.md

         write CURD functions for User, products and cart Implement authentication
         Test the backend and make sure every this is running.

+*11/29/2023

+    Yesterday:
+        Tried to work with mongodb Atlas and got stuck.
+        Setup regular mongodb for backend.
+        implemented and tested signup on backend.
+        implemented and tested login on backend.
+        implemented jwt token while logging in on backend.

+    Plan for today:
+        Finish working on backend.